WHMIS - Glossary - A-G

 Acid, Acidic – See pH.

 Acute – sudden or brief.
 “Acute" can describe either the duration (length) of an exposure or a health effect.
-An acute exposure is a short-term exposure (lasting for minutes, hours or days).
+An acute exposure is a short-term exposure (lasting for minutes, hours or days-less than 14 days).
 An acute health effect is an effect that develops immediately or within minutes, hours or even days after an exposure.
 (See also “Chronic”.)

 Acute inhalation toxicity could result from exposure to the hazardous product itself, or to a product that, upon contact with water, releases a gaseous substance that is able to cause acute toxicity.
 (See also “LC50” and “LD50”.)

 Acute toxicity estimate (ATE) – a numerical value that is used to evaluate acute toxicity.
-For an ingredient, the ATE is the LC50 or the LD50, if available, or a converted acute toxicity point estimate that is based on an experimentally obtained range or the classification category.
+For a substance, the ATE is the LC50 or the LD50, if available, or a converted acute toxicity point estimate that is based on an experimentally obtained range or the classification category.
 For a mixture, the ATE is calculated for oral, dermal and inhalation toxicity based on the ATE values for all relevant ingredients and the percentage concentration in the product.

-Administrative controls – controls that alter the way the work is done, including timing of work, policies and other rules, and work practices such as standards and operating procedures (including training, housekeeping and equipment maintenance).
+Administrative controls – controls that alter the way the work is done, including the timing of work, policies and other rules, and work practices such as standards and operating procedures (including training, housekeeping and equipment maintenance).

 AIHA® – AIHA® stands for American Industrial Hygiene Association.